Burley-Sekem: Sekem

 Sekem commenced operations in 1923 as a sock manufacturing business.
 The business survived the Great Depression and the Second World War, expanding into sportswear, swimwear and school uniforms, become Australia's largest manufacturer of school uniforms by the 1970s.

 Products

-Burley-Sekem is best known for its manufacture of Burley footballs, which are used and endorsed by the West Australian Football League, the South Australian National Football League, the Northern Territory Football League, the United States Australian Football League and AFL NSW/ACT, as well as various other leagues and governing bodies.
+Burley-Sekem is best known for its manufacture of Burley footballs, which are used and endorsed by the West Australian Football League.
 In Western Australia, particularly, the ball is considered almost ubiquitous.

 Burley-Sekem is responsible for the production of licensed AFL, NRL, WAFL, Wallabies, All Blacks, Super Rugby, Socceroos and A-League sports clothing, and also produces Dukes Cricket Balls and Burley Indoor Cricket Balls.

 In November 2020, the Fremantle Football Club announced that Burley-Sekem would supply their playing guernseys and other apparel for the 2021 AFL season and onwards.